How to Prepare for Your SOC 2 Readiness Assessment

 - Close your design gaps

-- Begin your SOC 2 examination with confidence
+- Enter your Type 1 or Type 2 SOC 2 examination with confidence

 Not only that, but a readiness assessment also helps your assessor to better position themselves for your formal audit, as they’ll gain familiarity with your processes, meet your control owners, and get an advanced look at the types of evidence you’ll have prepared to satisfy audit requirements.

-But it’s important to go into this readiness assessment step with the right idea of what you’re getting into and what you should get out of it, and hopefully, after reading, you feel more empowered to succeed in your upcoming audit.
+But it’s important to go into this readiness assessment step with the right idea of what you’re getting into and what you should get out of it, and hopefully, now you feel more empowered to succeed in your upcoming audit.

-To learn more about SOC 2 examinations, access our comprehensive guide to shaping yours, and check out our other content detailing the different aspects of this very popular compliance initiative:
+To learn more about SOC 2, access our comprehensive guide to shaping your examination or contact us today.
+In the meantime, check out our other content detailing the different aspects of this very popular compliance initiative: